0xGojo/Green-Blockchain/README.md

-`Green Blockchain`
+##<center>GreenBlockchain</center>

 Our mission
 -------------
-Green blockchain is a friendly environment platform.
+GreenBlockchain is a friendly environment platform.
 This platform incentives everyone to stand up and protect environment which falling in red alarm pollution through rewardable issues and rating.

 Features